The structure of a local embedding and applications to Chern classes of weighted blow-ups: Introduction

 Our approach is relevant, for instance, when considering a blow-up along a local embedding.
 Let us return to the initial picture of a commutative diagram

 where the top map is an embedding.
-Then simply taking the blow-up of $U$ along $V$ does not lead to an \'etale cover of a complete blow-up of $X$ along $Y$, due to a break in symmetry at the level of relations.
-Indeed, in small enough neighborhoods around each point in $U$, one needs to consider blow-up along each of the components of $Y\times_XU$ before defining the \'etale cover for $\Bl_YX$.
+Then simply taking the blow-up of $U$ along $V$ does not lead to an \'etale atlas of a complete blow-up of $X$ along $Y$, due to a break in symmetry at the level of relations.
+Indeed, in small enough neighborhoods around each point in $U$, one needs to consider blow-up along each of the components of $Y\times_XU$ before defining the \'etale atlas for $\Bl_YX$.
+In section 2, we show how this can be done for smooth stacks $Y$ and $X$.

 Weighted blow-ups form a class of morphisms with a variety of applications.
 They come up, for example, when considering variation of GIT.
 As algebraic stacks provide a natural context for the study of weighted blow-ups, this class may be extended to weighted blow-ups along regular local embeddings.
 Moduli spaces of (weighted) curves and (weighted) stable maps are examples for which this type of morphisms comes up naturally.